shanicetan/Marketing-Dashboard/README.md

 # Marketing-Dashboard
-An interactive dashboard to help analyze marketing efforts.
-Made with flexdashboard on R.
+An interactive dashboard to help analyse marketing results.
+Made with R flexdashboard.